ronan-deshays/matlab-hecras-interface/README.md

 # Interface between MATLAB programming language and HEC-RAS water modelling software

-This is a repository of the code presented in the article **Design of a MATLAB HEC-RAS Interface to Test Advanced Control Strategies on Water Systems** https://doi.org/10.3390/w13060763
+This repository hosts the code presented in the article **Design of a MATLAB HEC-RAS Interface to Test Advanced Control Strategies on Water Systems** https://doi.org/10.3390/w13060763

+Documentation hosted on this website : https://sites.google.com/site/ericduviella/interface-matlab-hec-ras-documentation

 ## Limitations